 Note: The following sections describe specific programs you can put in place to reward good attendance and discourage non-attendance.
 Remember that programs like these must be included in your attendance policy in detail.

-An Attendance Point System to Reduce Employee Absences
+An Attendance Point System to Reduce Employee Absenteeism

-If your metrics tell you that absenteeism in your organization is out of control, you should consider a no-fault attendance point system policy.
-For a good overview of point systems and how they work, check out the article, What is an Employee Attendance Point System?.
+If your metrics tell you that absenteeism in your organization is out of control, you may wonder how to reduce employee callouts.
+One solution to consider is a no-fault attendance point system policy.
+For a good overview of point systems and how they work, check out the article, What is an Employee Attendance Point System?